 - Gaps, often uneven, between the floor covering and the skirting boards.

-We are not associated with any of the sites listed below but feel they have some great information and/or photos of underpinning work so you can get an idea of how extensive the work is and the importance of using a trusted and reliable tradesperson.
+We are not associated with any of the sites listed below but feel they have some great information and/or photos of underpinning work so you can get an idea of how extensive a project like is and the importance of using a trusted and reliable tradesperson.

 This Dail Mail article contains a horror story about a couple losing everything after their home collapsed during underpinning work, even though they carried out due diligence and checked the builder’s history and insurance.